blacklabelops/logrotate/README.md

   blacklabelops/logrotate
 ~~~~

+> This will disable logrotate configuration file update (when logrotate action is triggering).

 # Set Time Zone

 With Logrotate by default it logrotate logs in `UTC` time zone.
 It is possible to set time zone when used with `TZ`.
 By setting `TZ` (to a valid time zone) it will logrotate logs in the specified time zone.